-'Chilling Adventures of Sabrina' Gives Us A Teen Witch With Real & Terrifying Power
+'Chilling Adventures Of Sabrina' Gives Us A Terrifyingly Powerful Teen Witch Worth Rooting For

 When you think of Sabrina Spellman, which visage comes to mind?
 For a certain generation, the titular star of the ‘90s sitcom Sabrina the Teenage Witch has become an iconic symbol of teenage girlhood — would that we could all cast spells like Melissa Joan Hart’s affable Sabrina to fix even our silliest problems.
 For others, the original, wholesome Sabrina from the 1962 Archie Comics series might be the most iconic.
 And then there’s the defiant, rebellious Sabrina Spellman of Netflix’s Chilling Adventures of Sabrina, a natural born leader who’s navigating a much darker, spookier version of her hometown of Greendale while grappling with her dual nature as a half-witch, half-mortal.